-- Once you have everything connected up and have got all the IP addresses right, the bridge software should show connections for both the Titan console and the DJ mixer. - Some Art-Net / sACN equipment can be configured to run on the 169.254.\.\ address range, in which case you can run everything on the same network. - It may be necessary to toggle 'Node Mode' in the 'TCNet' settings from 'Client' to 'Auto'.
-For more information please see the PRO DJ LINK Bridge Manual (external link).
+- Once you have everything connected up and have got all the IP addresses right, the bridge software should show connections for both the Titan console and the DJ mixer. - Some Art-Net / sACN equipment can be configured to run on the 169.254.. address range, in which case you can run everything on the same network.